 The European school developed a standard ES School PSPE kit.
-On Fridays students have the choice to wear school sports uniforms the whole day.
-Students can wear sports clothing and shoes of their choice at PSPE lessons.
+On Fridays, students have the choice to wear school sports uniforms the whole day.
+Students can wear sports clothing and sports shoes of their choice at PSPE lessons.
 PSPE lessons are conducted in the gym or at the stadium.
-It is important that students are appropriately dressed for the weather and have suitable shoes for outdoor sports.
-The PSPE teacher will communicate more details on appropriate clothing for different aspects of the program.
-Students who are not dressed appropriately will not be allowed to participate.
+Students must be appropriately dressed for the weather and have suitable shoes for outdoor sports.
+Students who are not dressed appropriately will not be allowed to participate in physical activities due to safety reasons.